User Guidelines for Special Collections

 - you will not be permitted to use ink for note taking; pencils are provided

-- use of electronic equipment, such as handheld scanners, will require approval
+- use of electronic equipment, such as handheld scanners and cameras, will require approval

 - photocopying is performed for a fee by Library staff, with condition and copyright considerations